Azimcharoliya/calculator-behavior/multiplication.md

   Then the calculator will show out of range on calculator screen.

-Scenarios: Pressing multiply button multiple times.
+Scenarios: Pressing multiply button more than one times.

   Given the calculator is on and the calculator screen is clear.